 The ProcrastinatorCommon traits: free-spirited, big picture over details, easily distracted

 The last thing The Procrastinator wants to think about is money.
 Why worry about it when there are plenty of better things to do?
 If you’re a Procrastinator, you may prefer to ignore your finances because everything will just eventually work itself out.
 Except when it doesn’t and then you really start stressing.

 Procrastinators tend to put off paying bills until the last minute and have definitely paid their fair share of late fees.
 Your budget is probably more of an estimation instead of exact match and sometimes this means your account gets overdrawn or you get hit with a surprise bill in the mail.

 You’ll handle your finances if you’re really in a pinch, but tracking every dollar that comes in and out isn’t your thing.
 The thought of building an emergency fund is so overwhelming you simply don’t have one, but you know it’s time to finally get your financial act together.

-Budgeting Tip: Since budgeting is such a chore and you probably won’t ever be the type of person who sticks to an exact financial plan, try using a free budgeting app, like Mint or Level Money, that will do all the work for you.
+Budgeting Tip: Since budgeting is such a chore and you probably won’t ever be the type of person who sticks to an exact financial plan, try using a free budgeting app like Mint that will do all the work for you.
 To ease your financial worries, you can even use the app to set financial goals so things like building that emergency fund will be totally painless.

 The SpenderCommon traits: impulsive, nonconformist, spontaneous